Michael Venturi

-Michael Venturi (born 23 January 1999) is an Italian football player who plays for club Venezia.
+Michael Venturi (born 23 January 1999) is an Italian professional footballer who plays as a centre-back for club Avellino on loan from Venezia.

 Club career

 He made his professional Serie C debut for Fermana on 25 September 2019 in a game against Südtirol.

 On 10 August 2021, he signed a three-year contract with Serie B club Cosenza.
 He made his Serie B debut for Cosenza on 22 August 2021 against Ascoli.

 On 13 August 2025, Venturi joined Venezia in Serie B on a three-season deal.